asdf-vm/asdf/docs/more/community-projects.md

 ::: warning Note

-asdf core do not own these projects or their code. asdf core are not responsible for the quality or security as they relate to those listed here.
+asdf core team do not own these projects or their code. asdf core are not responsible for the quality or security as they relate to those listed here.

 :::